wleddy/takeabeltof/docs/utils.md

 This module is a catch all for a number of functions.

 ___
-> #### send_static_file(*filename,**kwargs*): => Flask.Response

-This function attempts to locate a file in one or more directories.
-By including `local_path` in the kwargs it will try that path first.
-If not found there, it will look in the root static directory

-The option to override static content (images, js, css ) makes it possible to use an existing repository as the basis for a site but still customize it with out altering the repo's files.
-That way you can still pull from the repo without conflicts.

-To use this option, check the config setting for `LOCAL_STATIC_FOLDER` and set the path to somewhere outside of the repo (usually /instance...).
-Then copy the files from the repo's static folder to there and you can modify them as you wish.

-___
 > #### cleanRecordID(*id*): => int

 Use this to ensure that a value evaluates to an integer.
 If not, it returns -1.